Beat the Clock: 1979–1980

 In 1979, CBS elected to bring the series back as All-New Beat the Clock for its daytime schedule.
 Production moved to CBS Television City, taping in Studio 31 and marking the first time a Beat the Clock series originated from Los Angeles.
 The series premiered on September 17, 1979, at 10:00 a.m., replacing reruns of All in the Family in the time period, preceding Whew!.
-Monty Hall, who had not hosted a game show his company did not produce since he was host of Heatter-Quigley's Video Village, was the emcee for the series while former host of the 1970s syndicated series, Jack Narz, served as his announcer and a series producer.
+Monty Hall, who had not hosted a game show his company did not produce since he was host of Heatter-Quigley's Video Village, was the emcee for the series while former host of the 1970s syndicated series, Jack Narz (who Hall replaced on Video Village) served as his announcer and a series producer.
 The show faced competition from NBC's Card Sharks.
 (ABC did not start programming until 11:00 a.m.)

 There were two theme songs used (both composed by Score Productions).
 The second one was performed live in the studio by a small band led by Arthur B. Rubinstein.

 Two couples, one usually a returning champion, competed against each other and the clock.
 The champion couple (or champion-designate if the previous episode had ended with a retiring champion couple) wore red sweaters while the opposing couple wore green.